Shop

 While I may be biased, I’m not the only one who drools over Two Roads.
 Our entire team named the brewery one of our best breweries of 2020.
 And their Peach Jam hit our list of the best beers to drink in spring 2021.

 Following the unbeaten path, Two Roads likes to take the road less traveled.
-With that ethos in mind, the brewery opened its innovation hub, Area Two Experimental Brewing, a couple years ago.
+With that ethos in mind, the brewery opened its innovation hub, Area Two Experimental Brewing, several years ago.
 The $15 million state-of-the-art sour facility incorporates a koelschip, botanical garden, and wetlands restoration.
 The good news?
-Area Two is literally just a quick stroll away from the original Two Roads taproom.
-You can pop over to Two Roads for a Peach Jam (if it’s on tap — this is a seasonal beer) or Juicy Hazy IPA.
-Afterwards, sidle over to Area Two for quirky, experimental recipes like Pineapple Sour D, a hazy, juicy IPA brewed with pineapple, hemp hearts, and terpene extracts.
+Area Two is a quick stroll away from the original Two Roads taproom.
+You can pop over to Two Roads for a Peach Jam (if it’s on tap—this is a seasonal beer) or Juicy Hazy IPA.
+Afterward, sidle to Area Two for quirky, experimental recipes like Pineapple Sour D, a hazy, juicy IPA brewed with pineapple, hemp hearts, and terpene extracts.

 Rhythm Brewing Co.